apanichella/morph-distillation/README.md

 If your machine does not have a GPU (i.e., no CUDA support), you will need to use the CPU-compatible version of PyTorch instead.
-In this case, replace the PyTorch version in the `Dockerfile` with `torch==1.10.0`.
-Be sure to manually update the `Dockerfile` to reflect this change before building the image.
+The Dockerfile automatically detects whether your machine has a GPU with CUDA support.
+If CUDA is available, it installs the GPU-compatible version of PyTorch.
+Otherwise, it installs the CPU-only version.
+You do not need to manually modify the Dockerfile to switch between GPU and CPU versions.

 2. **Run the Docker Container:**